 Andrew moved to Australia in 2005 from New Zealand where he’d spent thirteen years with Air New Zealand in various executive roles.
 Andrew began his career in IT consultancy.

 He has an Executive MBA from Auckland University.
-His work experience covers both full service and low cost carriers.
-He has been involved in start-ups, mergers, acquisitions and major change programs.
-He has a broad range of commercial, operational and people leadership skills.
+His experience covers both full service and low cost carriers.
+He has been involved in start-ups, mergers, acquisitions and major change programs and has a broad range of commercial, operational and people leadership skills.

 Chief Executive Officer, Jetstar Group

 Gareth Evans was appointed CEO Jetstar Group in November 2017.
-Prior to this, Mr Evans was CEO Qantas International and Freight where he led the successful turnaround of Qantas’ international operations and the arrival of Boeing 787-9 Deamliners into the Qantas Fleet.
-He started this role in March 2015.
+Prior to this, Gareth was CEO Qantas International and Freight from March 2015, during which time he led the successful turnaround of Qantas’ international operations and the arrival of Boeing 787-9 Dreamliners into the Qantas Fleet.

-Mr Evans was the Chief Financial Officer of the Qantas Group from March 2010 to February 2015.
-As Chief Financial Officer his portfolio included Finance, Strategy, Treasury, IT, Procurement (including Fleet), Investor Relations, Mergers and Acquisitions and the Group’s Business Transformation Program.
+Gareth was the Chief Financial Officer of the Qantas Group from March 2010 to February 2015.

-Prior to March 2010, Mr Evans’ roles with Qantas covered many areas including a number of senior financial roles within the Group, commercial and business analytics and the implementation of major business change initiatives; scheduling of the international and domestic network, ticket pricing, revenue management and airline operations on the day; as well as readiness activities for the arrival of the Airbus A380.
+Prior to March 2010, Gareth’s roles with Qantas covered many areas including a number of senior financial roles within the Group, commercial and business analytics and the implementation of major business change initiatives; scheduling of the international and domestic network, ticket pricing, revenue management and daily airline operations; as well as readiness activities for the arrival of the Airbus A380.

-Prior to joining the Qantas Group in 1999, Mr Evans held a number of corporate finance roles with Caltex Australia and KPMG in Australia and the UK.
+Prior to joining the Qantas Group in 1999, Gareth held a number of corporate finance roles with Caltex Australia and KPMG in Australia and the UK.